EliteLoser/MergeCsv/README.md

 Install-Module -Name MergeCsv
 ```

-or for your user only (no elevation required):
+or for your user only (elevation not required):
 ```
 Install-Module -Name MergeCsv -Scope CurrentUser
 ```